Polatuzumab vedotin: History

+Polatuzumab vedotin was discovered by a team at Genentech led by Dan Eaton, Fred de Sauvage, and Andy Polson, who had been trying to develop ADCs for solid tumors without success, and in 2002 turned to blood cancers.

 In June 2019, polatuzumab vedotin was approved in the United States in combination with the chemotherapy bendamustine and a rituximab product, to treat adults with diffuse large B-cell lymphoma (DLBCL) that has progressed or returned after at least two prior therapies.
 Polatuzumab vedotin is a novel antibody-drug conjugate, and DLBCL is the most common type of non-Hodgkin lymphoma.
 The US Food and Drug Administration (FDA) granted accelerated approval to polatuzumab vedotin used in combination with the chemotherapy bendamustine and a rituximab product.

 The FDA approved polatuzumab vedotin based primarily on evidence from one clinical trial (NCT02257567) that was conducted in the United States, Canada, Europe, and Asia.
 Participants in the trial had lymphoma that came back or did not improve after prior treatment.
 The FDA granted the application of polatuzumab vedotin breakthrough therapy, priority review, and orphan drug designations.
 The FDA granted the approval of Polivy to Genentech.

 Polatuzumab vedotin was approved for medical use in the European Union in January 2020, as a second-line treatment.
 The European Medicines Agency (EMA) designated polatuzumab vedotin an orphan medicine in April 2018.
 In March 2022, the European Medicines Agency's Committee for Medicinal Products for Human Use recommended Polatuzumab vedotin, in combination with R-CHP or R-CHOP, as a primary treatment.
+A systematic meta-analysis of randomized trials and real-world evidence confirmed results of Pola-R-CHP.

 In February 2023, polatuzumab vedotin was recommended by the National Institute for Health and Care Excellence (NICE) to be used in combination with rituximab, cyclophosphamide, doxorubicin and prednisolone (R-CHP) for untreated diffuse large B-cell lymphoma (DLBCL).

 In April 2023, the FDA approved polatuzumab vedotin in combination with rituximab, cyclophosphamide, doxorubicin and prednisone as first-line therapy for people with previously untreated diffuse large B-cell lymphoma, not otherwise specified or high-grade B-cell lymphoma who have an International Prognostic Index score of two or greater.

 Society and culture

 Names

 Polatuzumab vedotin is the international nonproprietary name and the United States Adopted Name.
+Genentech included "Pol" in the generic and trade names in honor of Andy Polson, one of the scientists who discovered the drug.